 Contributing factors that impact the ability to complete courses timely include barriers with staffing shortages, time management and limited knowledge in basic computer skills are all acknowledged barriers.
 With staffing shortages, employees are required to place their focus on other job duties over training, resulting in trainings becoming completed past due.
-There is a continued need to offer basic computer skill classes to the staff who are in need.
+Training Director has been offering services in assisting staff with navigating the various virtual platforms in an effort to improve their technological literacy and to ensure that computer skills are not a barrier to completion.
+The Training Director has also offered suggestions to staff during ITP meetings to assist them with time management and to ensure they are not falling behind on training completion.
 Overall, staff have been receptive to the Relias Learning Management System and continue to view it as an opportunity to enhance their skills sets.

 In 2021, new training requirements were instituted by to be aligned with ASAM standards.
 New clinical staff continues to be educated on the various trainings, to be completed within their first year of employment, during their Individual Training Plan which is completed within 30 days of hire date.
 Barriers that staff have encountered in completing these trainings timely include the outdated registration process, the lack of trainings/availability offered and ability to attend due to staffing shortages.
-For 2023, these trainings were offered via the DDAP Training Management System (TMS) site as well as a few "on-demand" options through the TRAIN PA website.
-DDAP announced a change to the TMS site to be released in early January 2024 which will allow for a more streamlined registration process as well as eliminating the need for TRAIN PA for these required trainings as these "on demand" trainings will all be available through the TMS site.
+For 2024, these trainings were offered via the DDAP Training Management System (TMS) site.
+DDAP changed the TMS site in early January 2024 which allowed for a more streamlined registration process as well as eliminating the need for TRAIN PA for these required trainings as these "on demand" trainings will all be available through the TMS site.
+Upcoming in-person trainings can also be easily searched for through the new TMS site.